Tom Wolf: Business and early political career

-Governor of Pennsylvania
+Gubernatorial campaigns

-2014 election
+2014 campaign

 On April 2, 2013, Wolf announced his candidacy for governor of Pennsylvania in the 2014 election.
 He pledged $10 million of his own money toward the primary election, with an intent to raise at least $5 million from supporters.
 He was the third person to announce candidacy, after John Hanger of the Pennsylvania Department of Environmental Protection and Max Meyers, a minister from Cumberland County, but at least four others were expected to join the race.

 By March 2014, several polls suggested Wolf was the front-runner in the race for the Democratic nomination after an extensive television campaign.
 A February 2014 Franklin & Marshall College poll showed him with a 27-point lead over his nearest competitor, Allyson Schwartz, and a Harper poll showed him leading Schwartz by 26 points, as did a late March 2014 Franklin & Marshall poll.

 In late April and early May, Wolf faced attacks from fellow candidate Rob McCord over his association with controversial former York, Pennsylvania, mayor Charlie Robertson.
 Schwartz accused Wolf's campaign of plagiarizing his "Fresh Start" plan from an energy equipment company.
 Despite the attacks, a Muhlenberg College/Morning Call poll suggested Wolf continued to lead with 38% to Schwartz's 13% and McCord's 11%.

 In the May 20 primary, Wolf defeated Schwartz, McCord, and Katie McGinty to win the Democratic nomination.
 He faced incumbent Republican Governor Tom Corbett in the November general election.
 Heading into the final two months of the campaign, a number of polls indicated a varying but consistent advantage for Wolf over Corbett.
 Although Corbett slightly narrowed the deficit as the election approached, Wolf maintained a lead in the race.
 On November 4, Wolf was elected governor with 54.9% of the vote.
 His victory was notable for engaging traditionally Republican areas of the state.
 Insiders have attributed this phenomenon to Regional Field Director Brendan Murray and his extensive relationship network in north-central Pennsylvania.
 Wolf is the first challenger to oust a sitting governor of Pennsylvania since the state's governors became eligible for immediate reelection in 1968.